Psychological horror: Sound and music

-When following a character in a movie or show, the music exemplifies the emotion of the character, the viewer feels what the character feels, creating a synergy between character and viewer.
-The addition of music breathes more depth into emotional response that visual stimuli can not accomplish on its own.
-Music can subconsciously influence the viewer, further intertwining them emotionally with what they are watching forcing them to feel more deeply whatever emotion they are feeling from watching making it an important piece of psychological horror and its success in inciting emotions in the viewer.
+When following a character in a movie or show, the music exemplifies the emotion of the character, allowing the viewer to feel what the character feels, creating a synergy between character and viewer.
+The addition of music breathes more depth into emotional responses that visual stimuli can not accomplish on its own.
+Music can subconsciously influence the viewer, further intertwining them emotionally with what they are watching, forcing them to feel more deeply the emotion they are feeling from watching.

-While sound design is deliberately crafted in the horror genre to evoke an emotional response, the absence of sound can be equally effective in evoking an emotional response.
+While sound design is deliberately crafted in the horror genre to evoke an emotional response, the absence of sound can be equally effective.
 Soundtracks are utilized to build tension or accent a startling event, like a jump scare.
 However, in the film A Quiet Place, much of what builds suspense is the sparse, muted sound design.
-Films with minimalistic, limited soundtracks leave audiences unable to predict coming scenes and often lead to more pronounced emotional responses when a sound is added.
-Additionally, the replacement of soundtracks with sound effects highlights the role of noise in the plot of movies, such as A Quiet Place, where the blind extraterrestrial monsters are programmed to attack noise sources.
+Films with minimalist, limited soundtracks leave audiences unable to predict coming scenes and often lead to more pronounced emotional responses when a sound is added.

 Novels

-The novels The Golem written by Gustav Meyrink, The Silence of the Lambs written by Thomas Harris, Robert Bloch novels such as Psycho and American Gothic, Stephen King novels such as Carrie, Misery, The Girl Who Loved Tom Gordon, The Shining, and Koji Suzuki's novel Ring are some examples of psychological horror.
+The novels The Golem by Gustav Meyrink, The Silence of the Lambs by Thomas Harris, Robert Bloch novels such as Psycho and American Gothic, Stephen King novels such as Carrie, Misery, The Girl Who Loved Tom Gordon, The Shining, William Golding's Lord of the Flies and Koji Suzuki's novel Ring are some examples of psychological horror.
 Shirley Jackson's We Have Always Lived in the Castle is often viewed as one of the best examples of psychological horror in fiction.

 Films

-Bill Gibron of PopMatters declared a mixed definition of the psychological horror film, ranging from definitions of anything that created a sense of disquiet or apprehension to a film where an audience's mind makes up what was not directly displayed visually.
+Bill Gibron of PopMatters declared a mixed definition of the psychological horror film, ranging from definitions of 'anything that created a sense of disquiet or apprehension', to a film where an audience's mind makes up what was not directly displayed visually.
 Gibron concluded it as a "clouded gray area between all out splatter and a trip through a cinematic dark ride."

 Academics and historians have stated different origin periods to the psychological horror film.

 Historian David J. Skal described The Black Cat (1934) as "being called the first psychological horror movie in America."

 Academic Susan Hayward described them as a post-World War II phenomenon and giving examples of psychological horror films as Psycho (1960) and Peeping Tom (1960).
 Hayward continued that the psychological horror films and slasher films are both interchangeable terms with "horror-thrillers".

 Hayward said the genre resembled the slasher film with both being "vicious normalizing of misogyny".
 She wrote that in both film genres, the male had a dependence on the female for a sense of identity derived from his difference from her, and often killed them with items like knives or chainsaws.